FAQ #1308 Diff

 - Use of a unique, strong and secret input variable (e.g. salt) for each hash such that two hashes of the same PAN would have different

-These are examples
+These are examples only.
+Controls should be suitable for

 As per the guidance listed in PCI DSS implementing keyed cryptographic hashes with associated key management processes and procedures in accordance with Requirement 3.5.1.1 is a valid additional control to prevent